How to buy the best grill for you

 Charcoal grills offer the traditional smokiness most people think of when they imagine grilled flavor.
 They come in lots of shapes and sizes, including the original Weber Kettle that introduced the charcoal grill design so widely recognized today.
 However, charcoal grills have their quirks, so you'll need to be prepared to put in some work if you go this route.

 Charcoal grills burn using charcoal briquettes or lumps of charcoal.
 That's where the smoky flavor comes from.
-You'll need to spend a little more time lighting the briquettes and pre-heating the grill than you might with a gas grill.
+You'll need to spend a little more time lighting the briquettes and preheating the grill than you will with a gas grill.
 You'll also need to clean the grill and dispose of the charcoal ash when you're done grilling.

 Charcoal grills might not be as precise or customizable as a gas grill when it comes to cooking, but they have a distinct flavor and are the most affordable option.
 You can find small, portable charcoal grills for as little as $50.